What is Takepayments?

 Virtual terminal: Secure web page where you can enter card details to process a transaction for the cardholder.
 Used for over-the-phone payments.

-These features are accessed from Merchant Management System in any web browser.
-Here, you can keep track of payments, add users and manage the online payment (not card machine) account in one place.
+Merchant can accept keyed-entry cards on the PAX A920Pro terminal or from the Merchant Management System (MMS) in any web browser.
+MMS also helps you keep track of payments, add users and manage the online payment (not card machine) account in one place.

-It is even possible to set up recurring payments or run pre-authorisations on card payments, to verify if someone can pay.
+It is even possible to set up recurring payments or run preauthorisations to verify if someone can pay.

 There are also the two following apps by Takepayments.
 They are not publicly available through Google Play or App Store.
 Instead, Takepayments gives you a URL to access for the below features.